 But with a high-end sensor that can climb to a CPI of 25,600, handle a speed of 400 IPS and 40g acceleration, Logitech managed to build a mouse that boasts the specs and build of many premium FPS mice but without the cord.

-The best wireless mouse for gaming that boasts a lot of features is the Razer Basilisk Ultimate -- “Ultimate” isn’t a misnomer.
+The best wireless mouse for gaming that boasts a lot of features and versatility is the Razer Basilisk Ultimate -- “Ultimate” isn’t a misnomer.
 This mouse’s specs give you a high-end range of action, including up to 20,000 CPI, 650 IPS (inches per second) and 50G acceleration.
 You also get 11 programmable buttons and RGB to complete the package.
 Razer’s HyperSpeed wireless dongle technology proved comparable to wired connection during our testing.

 In terms of battery life, our Basilisk Ultimate lasted for around 20 hours with intense use and all the RGB on.
 If we turned the lights off, Razer claims up to 100 hours of gaming.
 Charging is over MicroUSB, so it’s not as fast as USB-C charging.
 But you can get it with an RGB charging dock for pretty much the same price as the mouse alone these days.

 While we like optical mechanical switches in some Razer keyboards, they weren’t as great for gaming.
 But you get other premiums, like the option to make the scroll wheel move smoothly or tactile.

 The Logitech G502 Lightspeed brings a pile of features that you might not have known you want in a gaming mouse, making it the best wireless mouse for gamers willing to splurge.
 The pointer is very similar to the popular G502 Proteus Spectrum but wireless and with a rubberized scroll wheel instead of a metal one and some tricks up its sleeve.